Differentially Private Release of Event Logs for Process Mining: Background and Related Work

-The $\epsilon$-differential privacy restricts the ability to single out an individual (Def.~\ref{def:udp} and \ref{def:bdp}) or disclose an individual's private attribute (Def.~\ref{def:bdp_attribute}).
-We consider an interactive mechanism~\cite{dwork2006,zhu2017differentially}, where a user submits a query function $f$ to a database and receives a noisified result.
+The $\epsilon$-differential privacy restricts the ability to single out an individual (Def.~\ref{def:udp} and \ref{def:bdp}) or disclose an individual's private attribute (Def.~\ref{def:bdp_attribute}).In an interactive mechanism~\cite{dwork2014algorithmic}, a user submits a query function $f$ to an event log and receives a noisified result.
 Formally, there is a mechanism $M_f$ that computes $f$ and injects noise into the result.
 The amount of noise depends on the \textit{sensitivity} of $f$, which quantifies how much change in the input of $f$ affects change in its output.